 Some of the material is remarkably dense; offering planning and managerial tools to run the household efficiently…so that supermoms can always do…more?

 The remaining advice is typically more Zen.
-Focus on scheduling me time, and break up the day with moments to reflect and just enjoy life.
+Focus on scheduling time and break up the day with moments to reflect and just enjoy life.

 What is a super mom?